 Kids and Chores

-We consider it part of our responsibility as parents to teach our children certain habits and skills that they need to be independent, responsible adults.
-Taking care of themselves and their surroundings is important, and they can’t learn without doing —so we want them to know how to keep house, cook, plan meals, shop for groceries, etc. The only real way to learn those things is to do them, and to do them over and over again until they become second nature.
+We considered it part of our responsibility as parents to teach our children certain habits and skills that they need to be independent, responsible adults.
+Taking care of themselves and their surroundings is important, and they can’t learn without doing.
+We wanted them to know how to keep house, cook, plan meals, shop for groceries, etc. The only way for them to learn those things was to do them, over and over again until they become second nature.

-Also, kids need to know that they are important to the household.
-If they’re waited on hand and foot, they don’t learn that.
+Also, kids need to know that they are an important part of the household.
+If someone does everything for them, they don’t learn that.
 There’s a certain pride in a job well done, in knowing that you’ve contributed something good to your family, that has to be experienced to be understood.

 Expectations

-As adults, we know how to do many things —and we seldom remember learning to do them.
+As adults, we know how to do many things, and we seldom remember learning to do them.
 Boil water?
 Sure.
 Clean the bedroom?
 No problem.
 Iron a blouse?
-I’ll plug in the iron.
+Got it.
 But we did have to learn how to do those things at some point.
-In fact, we had to develop separate skills for some tasks —how to dust, vacuum, hang or fold clothing to put it away, make a bed, etc. Most 3-year-olds can be expected to put their toys in the toy box, but they can’t be expected to go clean their bedrooms independently.
+In fact, we had to develop separate skills for some tasks—how to dust, vacuum, hang or fold clothing to put it away, how to make a bed in order to clean a bedroom, etc. Most 3‑year-olds can be expected to put their toys in the toy box, but they can’t be expected to go clean their bedrooms independently.
 Some kids can alphabetize a shelf of books at 5, and some can’t.

 Pick Up Your Socks cover

-Making your expectations for your kids very clear is important —and making sure that you and any other parents agree on them is essential.
-If one parent thinks that kids deserve to have everything done for them, and the other parent wants the kids to do chores regularly, they have to work that out between themselves rather than confusing the children.
-Once the parents are agreed, though, they need to present a united, clear front to the kids.
+Making your expectations for your kids very clear is important.
+Making sure that you and any other parents in the household agree on those expectations is essential.
+If one parent thinks that kids deserve to have everything done for them and the other parent wants the kids to do chores regularly, the adults need to work that out between themselves rather than confusing the children.
+Once the parents are agreed, they can o present a united, clear front to the kids.

-There are tasks that our kids cannot do, or cannot do without help.
-Genevieve (age 9) is not yet strong enough to take the full trash cans out to the street on garbage pick-up day, but she is strong enough to bring the empty cans back down the next day.
-She isn’t mature enough to mow the grass or use the weed trimmer, but she’s certainly old enough to get trash and large rocks and sticks out of the yard before it’s cut.
-Katie (age 10) is mature enough to use the weed trimmer, but not quite strong enough for the lawn mower.
-Rowan (age 12) can do both, but isn’t mature enough to use them without supervision.
-Once a month I move all the furniture in the house to vacuum under it —that isn’t something any of the kids can do (okay, Rowan is very close).
-I also move all the kitchen appliances that can be moved every month and mop under them —again, not something the kids can do.
+There are tasks that our kids could not do, or couldn’t do without help.
+Genevieve at age 9 wasn’t strong enough to take the full trash cans out to the street on garbage pick-up day, but she was strong enough to bring the empty cans back down the next day.
+She wasn’t mature enough to mow the grass or use the weed trimmer, but she was certainly old enough to get the trash and large rocks and sticks out of the yard before it was cut.
+Katie at age 10 was mature enough to use the weed trimmer, but not quite strong enough for the lawnmower.
+Rowan at age 12 could do both but wasn’t mature enough to use those tools without supervision.
+Once a month I moved all the furniture in the house to vacuum under it.
+That wasn’t something any of the kids could do (okay, Rowan was very close).
+I also moved all the kitchen appliances that could be moved every month and mopped under them.
+Again, that wasn’t something the kids could do.

-All three kids can, however, help make dinner, clean the kitchen, do their own laundry, clean a bathroom, scoop the catbox, vacuum, dust etc. We expect them to do those things on a regular basis.
-We’ve taught them how to do those things, and set standards for each of them.
-They certainly aren’t the only people in the house who do those things, but they do take turns at them on a regular basis.
+All three kids could, however, help make dinner, clean the kitchen, do their own laundry, clean a bathroom, scoop the catbox, vacuum, dust, etc. We expected them to do those things on a regular basis.
+We taught them how to do those things and set standards for each task.
+They certainly weren’t the only people in the house who do those things, but they did take turns at them on a regular basis.

 Setting Standards

-Sam has a lot of emotional baggage tied up with any kind of cleaning chore.
+Sam had a lot of emotional baggage tied up with any kind of cleaning chore.
 As a child, he’d be told to go clean his room.
 No matter how hard he tried, though, he couldn’t please his father.
-Something was always wrong, and his father would get angry, yell and throw things around.
-So after a while, Sam would just go in to the room, get overwhelmed, move a few things around, and get lost in a comic book.
-He stopped trying —and he never expected his own kids to clean anything.
-Their rooms were absolutely scary —and when, at ages 6 and 9, they were finally told “yes, you have to clean your room now” they had no idea of where to start.
+Something was always wrong, and his father would get angry, yell, and throw things around.
+So after a while, Sam would just go into the room, get overwhelmed, move a few things around, and get lost in a comic book.
+He stopped trying, and as an adult he never expected his own kids to clean anything.
+Their rooms were absolutely scary.
+When, at ages 6 and 9, they were finally told “yes, you have to clean your room now,” they had no idea of where to start.

 We ended up making detailed lists to help the kids —and Sam.
-As an example, the clean bedroom standards in our house are as follows:
+As an example, the clean bedroom standards in our house were as follows:

 1. Nothing on the floor but the furniture.